Skip to content

 Keep a whole series offline

-The series' current keep mode is shown on its title, so it's clear why chapters are being kept.
+The series page shows its current keep mode, so it's clear why chapters are being kept.
 You can also keep several series offline at once: select them in the library, choose Keep offline, and pick how much of each to keep.

-To stop keeping a series offline, open the same sheet and choose Remove downloads, which clears the rule and deletes that series' chapters from the device.
-Your server library is untouched.
+To stop keeping a series offline, open the same sheet and choose Remove all (this series), which clears the rule and deletes that series' chapters from the device.
+To drop the rule but keep the files, use Downloads → On device, where each series offers Stop keeping (keep files) or Stop keeping & delete files.
+Your server library is untouched either way.

 Save individual chapters